Trump raises global tariffs to 15% in wake of Supreme Court loss

 Financial news that explains what it means for YOUR wallet.
 Not Wall Street jargon.
 Real impact on your 401(k), mortgage, and job.

-U.S. equity markets closed higher yesterday, February 12, with the S&P 500 advancing 0.26% to 4892.35.
+U.S. equity markets closed higher Friday, February 20, with the S&P 500 advancing 0.26% to 4892.35.
 The Dow Jones Industrial Average added 0.23%, while the technology-heavy NASDAQ 100 lost 0.14%.
 Market breadth was positive with small-caps outperforming large-caps.
 The Russell 2000 rose 0.29%, suggesting improved risk appetite.
 In other asset classes, gold declined 0.40%.
 Treasury bonds fell as yields moved higher.
-In the headlines, investors focused on us details new china limits for clean energy tax credits. --- *Data reflects yesterday's market close.*
+In the headlines, investors focused on trump raises global tariffs to 15% in wake of supreme court loss. --- *Markets are closed for the weekend.
+Showing Friday's closing data.*

 “As sure as the spring will follow the winter, prosperity and economic growth will follow recession.”— Robert Foster Bennett

-U.S. equity markets closed higher yesterday, February 12, with the S&P 500 advancing 0.26% to 4892.35.
+U.S. equity markets closed higher Friday, February 20, with the S&P 500 advancing 0.26% to 4892.35.
 The Dow Jones Industrial Average added 0.23%, while the technology-heavy NASDAQ 100 lost 0.14%.
 Market breadth was positive with small-caps outperforming large-caps.
 The Russell 2000 rose 0.29%, suggesting improved risk appetite.
 In other asset classes, gold declined 0.40%.
 Treasury bonds fell as yields moved higher.
-In the headlines, investors focused on us details new china limits for clean energy tax credits. --- *Data reflects yesterday's market close.*
+In the headlines, investors focused on trump raises global tariffs to 15% in wake of supreme court loss. --- *Markets are closed for the weekend.
+Showing Friday's closing data.*

 View ReportComprehensive week-in-review covering markets, economy, and key events.